nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-MedInfo is a **desktop app for managing patients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+MedInfo is a **desktop app for managing patients and wards for private hospitals, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, MedInfo can get your patient management tasks done faster than traditional GUI apps.

+This is a User Guide for MedInfo that will guide you through installing the app to getting familiarised with its features and using it.
+You might be a **hospital staff member** learning the ropes of MedInfo or **potential customer**.

+Navigating this User Guide is simple with the Table of Contents with hyperlinks to every segment below, and a hyperlink on every page to take you back to the Table of Contents.
+To further augment your navigation, press
+<kbd>Ctrl</kbd> + <kbd>F</kbd> to search for a keyword directly.

-- Table of Contents
+* Table of Contents
   {:toc}

 ---